-Verse 8-"Suddenly, when they looked around, they no longer saw anyone with them except Jesus."
-Immediately, after the Father's commendation...
+Notice verse 8, "And suddenly, looking around, they no longer saw anyone with them but Jesus only."
+So immediately, after the Father's commendation...

 D. We see things go back to "normal" (8).
 What's normal?
 It's the picture of Jesus many folks today have, a Jesus that looks like us.
 No shining glory.
 No radiant splendor.
 No terrifying brilliance.